brandonetter/TS-Intro/README.md

 So far we've made a silly little app in typescript and you've learned how to use Typescript with useState, Event handlers, API response data, and Functional Component Props.

-## Creating functions with Typescript and Generics
+# Part 2 / more advanced / WIP / Creating functions with Typescript and Generics
+TODO: Setup second small project?
+Note: want to dive into more fun concepts, but didn't feel natural to mix them into an introduction.

 Let's get a little more advanced.
 I've created a mock API here